HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     -   \\\\ju
     -   \\\\ju
     -   Videos are automatically synchronized once they are uploaded.
-Auto-synchronization is a background activity in HCL Digital Asset Management that happens when any video is uploaded and when Kaltura integration is configured and enabled.
+Auto-synchronization is a background activity in HCL DAM that happens when any video is uploaded and when Kaltura integration is configured and enabled.

 |File type|Extension|
 |---------|---------|